Book your visit

 We’re excited to offer a limited number of free lessons for NYC DOE Title 1 and District 75 schools throughout the 2023–24 school year, as space permits.
 Fees will automatically be waived for applicable schools before your booking is confirmed.

-Guided Gallery Visits: Our 60–75 minute in-person lessons focus on a variety of themes using two to three artworks in our galleries.
-Guided Gallery Visits are offered at various times on Wednesdays, Thursdays, and Fridays, between 10 am and 2 pm.
+Guided Gallery Visits: Our 60–75-minute in-person lessons focus on a variety of themes using two or three artworks in our galleries.
+Guided Gallery Visits are offered on Wednesdays, Thursdays, and Fridays between 10 am and 1 pm.

-Virtual Gallery Visits: These 30–45 minute lessons invite K–12 classes to engage with artworks from our collections and special exhibitions via Zoom.
-Visits are offered on Tuesdays and Fridays, from 11 am to noon and from 1 to 2 pm.
+Virtual Gallery Visits: These 30–45-minute lessons invite K–12 classes to engage with artworks from our collections and special exhibitions via Zoom.
+Visits are offered on Tuesdays and Fridays at 11 am or 1 pm.

 Learn more about themes for grades K–12.

 What we teach:

 We start with the art.
 The Brooklyn Museum is known for its many collections of various types of art.
 Our lessons feature artwork connected by themes that span time, geography, and cultures.

 We help students build skills and connect with standards.
 Lessons support Common Core Learning Standards; New York City Blueprint for Teaching and Learning in the Arts (Visual Art); and New York State Learning Standards for the Arts, English Language Arts, Social Studies, and Science.